Devang559/Devang559/README.md

 ╔══════════════════════════════════════════════════════════════╗
 ║   "First, solve the problem.
 Then, write the code."          ║ ║                                          — John Johnson      ║
-╚══════════════════════════════════════════════════════════════╝
+║                                                                ║
+║          ⚽  90 minutes on the clock.
+Ship before          ║
+║              full time.
+No extra time needed.                ║ ╚══════════════════════════════════════════════════════════════╝
 ```

-*Open to collaborations · Always learning · Building in public*
+*Open to collaborations · Always learning · Building in public* 🏆

 </div>